 Armenia is the first country in the world to have adopted Christianity as its state religion, a nation whose alphabet was invented by a single monk in 405 AD, and the homeland of a people who have occupied the same territory for over 3,000 years.
 It is also a country defined by catastrophic loss.
 The events of 1915 to 1923, in which an estimated 1.5 million Armenians were killed by Ottoman authorities, shaped the modern nation more profoundly than any other single event.
 You cannot understand Armenia without understanding this history.

 Tsitsernakaberd, the Armenian Genocide Memorial Complex, stands on a hill in western Yerevan overlooking the city and, on clear days, Mount Ararat across the Turkish border.
 It is the most important site in the country for visitors who want to grasp the weight of what Armenia carries.
-This guide covers the memorial, the adjacent museum, the historical context, and the practical details for visiting.
+Plan time for the memorial, the adjacent museum, the historical context, and a quiet visit that does not feel rushed.

 The Historical Context